ibexa/documentation-developer/docs/users/oauth_client.md

 - `ResourceOwnerToExistingUserMapper` is the base class extended by the following mappers:
     - `ResourceOwnerIdToUserMapper` - loads a user (resource owner) based on the identifier, but doesn't create a new user.
     - `ResourceOwnerEmailToUserMapper` - loads a user (resource owner) based on the email, but doesn't create a new user.
 - `ResourceOwnerToExistingOrNewUserMapper` - checks whether the user exists and loads the data if it does.
-If not, creates a new user in the Repository.
+If not, creates a new user in the repository.

 To use `ResourceOwnerToExistingOrNewUserMapper`, you need to extend it in your custom mapper.